Apillon/nft-template-react/README.md

 // const chainId = "0x250"; // Astar
 ```

-Once you have updated the js/env.js file, save it.
+Once you have updated the .env. file, save it.
 Now the website files are ready to be deployed.
 ​

 ## Preview the website on your computer